 Q: Is there financial assistance to help pay for child care?

-  A: Applications are available the Office of Adult Services or the Foundation Office.
+A: Applications are available in Adult Services or the Foundation Office.

 Q: Does my child have to stay all day?

 A: Different part-time options are available based on the classroom.
 Please contact us to discuss available options for your child.

 A: Yes.
 Teachers have all taken classes in early childhood education.
 Most of the teachers have a minimum of an AA degree - many have a bachelor's degree in Early Childhood Education or a related field.

 Q: What if I only need child care for an hour or so?